-Malai Ngun was the third and final elephant rescued in 2016.
-Old, weak and blind in her left eye, the WFFT team initially found Malai in late November whilst on an investigation at the trekking camp she was rescued from.
-After some negotiations, her release was again made possible due to the generosity of Joan Pearson and her friends in Sydney.
-Her rescue was a very straightforward one, though the journey home proved difficult, being delayed for many hours by poor traffic.
+History: Malai Ngun was the third and final elephant rescued in 2016.
+Our team initially found her in late November whilst on an investigation at the trekking camp she was rescued from.
+She looked old and weak and was blind in one eye.
+After some negotiations, her release was made possible due to the generosity of Joan Pearson and her friends in Sydney.
+Her rescue was straightforward, but the journey home was difficult, being delayed for many hours by poor traffic.

 Malai Ngun successfully escaped from her quarantine pen on her second day at WFFT.
 She explored the local area and was eventually brought back from one of the nearby villages.
 She has since settled in very well and has made friends with many other rescued elephants at Project 4.

 Characteristics: Malai Ngun is a small, rounded elephant who is blind in her left eye.
 She is generally slow, friendly and gentle.
 However, despite her age, she is also proactive and incredibly inquisitive.
 She enjoys socialising with the other older ladies and can usually be found with her friend Alicia.

 By Boom Wfft|2019-05-12T10:30:56+00:00May 12th, 2019|